mpv-player/mpv/DOCS/man/ao.rst

         disabled, it will use PulseAudio automatically updated timing information.
 Disabling this might help with e.g. networked audio.

-``portaudio``
-    PortAudio audio output driver.
-This works on all platforms, and has extensive MS Windows support.

-    .. note:: This driver is not very useful.
-It was added in the hope of providing portable audio API across all platforms, but turned out semi-broken and underfeatured.

-    ``device``
-        Specify the subdevice to use.
-Giving ``help`` as device name lists all devices found by PortAudio.
-Devices can be given as numeric values, starting from ``1``.

 ``dsound`` (Windows only)
     DirectX DirectSound audio output driver